trizen/raku-rosettacode/programming_tasks/H/Here_document.md

 # [Here document][1]

-Heredocs in Perl 6 use the `:to` modifier to a quoting operator, such as `q` or `qq`.
+Heredocs in Raku use the `:to` modifier to a quoting operator, such as `q` or `qq`.
 The indentation of the end marker is removed from every line.